Dimensional Focus: Horizontal Plane

 Now we have to answer the important question: can we actually hang it this way?
 Prediction is a wonderful frictionless, ideal environment, free of the shackles (heh) of structural steel and beam locations.
 The original Main, Sub and 270 locations were chosen because they can all be accomplished by simple deadhang rigging points.
 Luckily in this circumstance we can accomplish our off-kilter mains and subs without adding more bridles to our tour rigger’s workload.

-The 270 location presents an interesting wiggle when it comes to alignment: due to its “decoupling” from the main hangs and placement closer to the target listening area, it will arrive at the seam much earlier than the side hang.
+The 270 location presents an interesting wiggle when it comes to alignment: due to its “decoupling” from the main hangs and placement closer to the target listening area, it will arrive at the seam much later than the side hang.
 This would mean delaying the side hang significantly, which in turn means delaying the mains and subs significantly.
 Does it make sense to push the entire PA noticeably back in time for all listeners (including our intrepid mix engineer) to smooth a seam for a few dozen seats?
 This is one of the choices we must make as systems engineers.
 In this case I decided the answer was “no” and after listening to the rig, our FOH engineer agreed.
 The seam ended up being out of time by about 7 ms and neither of us found it to be overtly objectionable when walking the system, so we left it as is.
 Once it’s aligned we are able to achieve an encouraging level of tonal consistency, which will be our safe harbor in the sea of reverberant conditions (Figure 7) (not all traces were taken with the subwoofers on, but no normalization was applied to them for this screenshot).
 The pink buildup at 60 Hz in the 270 hang was countered with EQ (it’s a different model of loudspeaker than the rest of the rig, and not cardioid).

 And maybe - just maybe - that might be enough to perk up the ears of locals with low expectations for the room.